kirjavascript/drunkcrypt/README.md

 # drunkcrypt

-an attempt to see how reasonably secure E2E cryptography can be implemented from scratch, as simple and concise as possible. the result being quite a loose, unidiomatic, and terse script
+an attempt to implement reasonably secure end-to-end cryptography from scratch, in the simplest way possible. the result is a loose, unidiomatic, and terse script

 ## usage